49nord/coyote/README.md

 Command-line use
 ----------------

-`coyote` takes a single command-line argument, the domain to renew:
+`coyote` takes domains to renew as command-line arguments (you can list multiple):

 ```
-coyote mydomain.example.com
+coyote mydomain.example.com [...]
 ```

 Once started, it will first check if a certificate file named